chaotic-aur/notes/README.md

   - `PKGBUILD.append`: everything in there is going to be the updated content of the original PKGBUILD.
 Fixing `build()` as is easy as adding the fixed`build()` into this file.
 This can be used for all kinds of fixes.
 If something needs to be added to an array, this is as easy as `makedepend+=somepackage`.
   - `interfere.patch`: a patch file which can be used to fix either multiple files or PKGBUILD if a lot of changes are required.
 All changes need to be added in this file.
   - `prepare`: A script which is being executed after the building chroot has been setup.
 It can be used to source envvars or modify other things before compilation starts.
-- Incrementing `pkgrel` can be done be adding a `PKGREL_BUMPS` file to the root of the repo.
-It responds to `pkgbase pkgver [pkgrel bump count]` syntax.
-Bumping will automatically stop once the package's pkgver > interfere pkgver.
+- Incrementing `pkgrel` can be done be by downloading the PKGBUILD (`chaotic get somepackage`), increasing its pkgrel temporarily (`chaotic bump somepackage`) and building it afterwards (`chaotic mkd somepackage`).
+- The `chaotic bump` command syncs the incremented pkgrel back to the interfere repo, which means it will be available for all other builders too.
+This can be useful for mass rebuilds as well, eg. in case of Python version updates.

 ## Handling the [toolbox](https://github.com/chaotic-aur/toolbox)